data-88e/data-88e.github.io/index.md

 -->

-The course is offered in partnership with the [Berkeley Division of Data Sciences](http://data.berkeley.edu).
+The course is offered in partnership with the [Data Science Undergraduate Studies, College of Computing, Data Science, and Society](http://data.berkeley.edu).

 ## Offerings